Generator-Based Fuzzers with Type-Based Targeted Mutation: Evaluation

 \subsection{RQ3: What is the overhead of \tool?}

-To identify the performance bottleneck for \tool, we divided the fuzzing operations into 4 processes: (1) mutation: the process of mutating subsequences of the FCI, (2) generation: the process of constructing an input by running the input generators on the FCI, (3) testing: the process of running the program under test with the input generated from the generation step, and (4) handling: the process of handling test result, i.e., new coverage, success or failure.
+To identify the performance bottleneck for \tool, we divided the fuzzing operations into four processes: \begin{enumerate} \item mutation: the process of mutating subsequences of FCI, \item generation: the process of constructing an input by running the input generators on the FCI, \item testing: the process of running the program under test with the input generated from the generation step, \item handling: the process of handling test result, i.e., new coverage, success or failure. \end{enumerate}

 Our primary experiment's data revealed that the combined impact of mutation and handling processes accounts for no more than 3\% of the total execution time.
 To assess the effect of the generation and testing steps, we conducted a controlled experiment in which \tool\ managed two distinct FCI types: a linear FCI to mimic Zest's operations and an EI-enabled type-annotated FCI.
 We utilized the linear FCI for the generation phase and the annotated FCI for the mutation process.
 This setup ensures that both Zest and \tool\ produce the same inputs, but \tool\ additionally creates and maintains the annotated FCI.
 We ran both tools using this configuration for a fixed number of tests.
 For each benchmark, we used three-quarters of the tests from the one-hour time-out experiment.
 The following results report the averages of the 10 runs.